 The human mind is a powerful thing.
 It can allow us to process all of the beautiful things in our lives, but it can also be a source of suffering.
-It seems to me though, that the healthy mind only knows mild suffering, mild pain, and mild pleasure.
 The healthy mind is capable of doing everyday trivial tasks, getting us through our routine and social interactions with relative ease.
-This is a state of mind that is gravely underappreciated by those who have it and I say that, because only those who have experienced true hell can know true paradise.
-To be very clear, I say ‘healthy mind’ not as a mind free of affliction, but rather from mental disorders of any kind.
-A mind that has a mental disorder can make it very challenging for us to perform the simplest of activities like taking a shower, working, or even eating.
+This is a state of mind that can be easily underappreciated while our mind is at peace.
+However, when we go through difficulties internally or externally, it can be very challenging for us to perform the simplest of activities like taking a shower, working, or even eating.

 I can’t say that having panic attacks has brought me any kind of joy, at least not during a crisis.
 Yet I also cannot deny that without having experienced frequent panic attacks, I probably wouldn’t have had the motivation to begin meditating consistently.

-With the exception of those who suffer from depression and find it challenging to muster up any energy at all, individuals managing other mental illnesses can in fact put forth a lot of energy.
+Individuals managing mental illnesses can in fact put forth a lot of energy.
 While this energy is in most cases destructive, it’s energy nonetheless.
 But how can we function in this world and in this life with that kind of energy, and learn to transform it so that it doesn’t harm us or anyone around us?

 In my experience, the first step was to observe my mind and realize that it is full of habits, beliefs and delusions.
 I began to understand more clearly that my mind could shape reality based on those beliefs and, at my worst moments, make me feel as though I was dying.